bkavlak/geemap_docker/README.md

 ```
 ## Tutorial

-I highly recommend this tutorial that explains almost everything you need and even more:
+I highly recommend this tutorial that explains almost everything you need and even more.
+Please give an hour to understand how Docker works.
+You'll save a lot of time later:

 [KodeKloud FreeCodeCamp Docker Beginner Tutorial](https://www.youtube.com/watch?v=fqMOX6JJhGo&t=4516s)